Therese’s bio here

 Bryant is also the founder of FidoseofReality.com, a highly trafficked health and wellness dog blog for Cocker Spaniels and their canine friends.
 Together with her wife, Darlene, they formed Wigglebutt Warriors, which has raised over $75,000 for homeless dogs to date.
 She has appeared on many television segments, radio shows, podcasts, speaking engagements, and has contributed to numerous pet publications, including Dogster, Paw Culture, Dog Fancy, Fido Friendly, Pet360, AKC Family Dog, Today.com, and Hamptons Pet.
 Carol is also engaged in public relations and social media as an event planner, pet product, and pet travel expert.
 She has helped numerous pet industry clients obtain coverage in various forms of media.
 Some of her previous clients include Morton Salt, Doodie Pack, and Benji the Dog.

 Carol received the DWAA 2018 Distinguished Service Award sponsored by the American Kennel Club.
-A repeat nominee for the Dog Writers of America Maxwell Medallion and the winner of the 2015 Women in the Pet Industry Woman of the Year in the Advocacy Category, Carol’s passion is dogs.
-Carol telecommutes, which adds an additional layer of professional innovation to her career path.
+She has won several Maxwell Medallions and DWAA special awards and is the winner of the 2015 Women in the Pet Industry Woman of the Year in the Advocacy Category, Carol’s passion is dogs.
 Google “Carol Bryant dogs” to explore her impact.
-When not blogging, reading, or writing about dogs, the Bryant family loves dog-friendly road tripping, binge watching tv shows, and adding outfits to their dog’s wardrobe closet.
-Carol looks forward to elevating the role of the dog blogger during her term with DWAA.
+Carol served as DWAA’s President from 02/15/19 through 02/14/21.

 Ida Estep, Esq.